GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] code aliases (_\<identifier> \<code>_)

 The _only_ preprocessing that currently occurs before parsing is to
-- analyze `#include` relationships to calculate a global parse order
+- analyze `#include` relationships to calculate a global compile order
 - find and erase any macro name that is defined as an empty string

 RSC's use of the preprocessor is restricted to